dustinpfister/blog_posts/_posts/vuejs-example-idle-game-over-time.md

 layout: post
 categories: vuejs
 id: 789
-updated: 2021-01-26 19:26:45
+updated: 2021-01-27 15:54:29
-version: 1.9
+version: 1.10
 ---

 In [yesterdays post on a basic vuejs powered idle game](/2021/01/25/vuejs-example-idle-game/) I started a very basic idle game with the [vuejs framework](https://vuejs.org/), and just a little vanilla javaScript.
 The example at the state it was in at that point lacks many of the core features that I think just about any idle game should have.
 The basic example was just manual production of a resource, and selling that resource for money, and that is it.

-I might get back to imporveing that post, and the coresponding code, but I think that maybe that specific example should say pretty basic with just that first step being the focal point.
-The next step forward could be a great number of things, but one feature that is needed is havine over time production of a resource rather than just clicking.
+I might get back to improving that post, and the corresponding code, but I think that maybe that specific example should say pretty basic with just that first step being the focal point.
+The next step forward could be a great number of things, but one feature that is needed is having over time production of a resource rather than just clicking manually.
 There is not just having production over time, but also away production, which is also a feature that I would like to at least start in this vue example.
 There are so many other little things that I would like to add even when it comes to just the very basics, but for now one more thing I would like to start at this point is save states.

-Over time production is just one of many must have features for an idle game, in fact the first idle game example is not really an idle game becuase of the absense of over time production, so lets get this one out of the way and move on the next steps.
+Over time production is just one of many must have features for an idle game, in fact the first idle game example is not really an idle game because of the absence of over time production, so lets get this one out of the way and move on the next steps.

 <!-- more -->

 ## Pull the source for this and all my other vuejs exmaples at my github

 The best way to run this example locally might be to clone down the source and run it locally.
 The [source for this vuejs idle game can be found at my vuejs test repo](https://github.com/dustinpfister/test_vuejs/tree/master/public/forpost/vuejs-example-idle-game-over-time) at my github, along with all my other vuejs examples.
-When pulling it down npm can be used to install depedances for the repo and then the list script can be used to run a list for all the examples, inclduing this one.
+When pulling it down npm can be used to install dependences for the repo and then the list script can be used to run a list for all the examples, including this one.

 ```
 $ git clone --depth 1 https://github.com/dustinpfister/test_vuejs